pancutan/rails5-docker-alpine/README.md

 docker exec -it rails5dockeralpine_web_1 /bin/sh
 ```

-If you will work on your local mounted folder, go ahead:
+If you want to work on your local mounted folder, go ahead:

-First things you have to keep on mid is that scripts must run inside the container.
+First things you have to keep on mind is that scripts must run inside the container.
 Take for instance, I use to debug with Pry.
 In that so, in Gemfile I remove byebug and put inside, on development and test section:
 ```gemfile
 gem 'pry-auditlog' # Ver en ~/.pryrc en esta carpeta ~/Trucos/Ruby/Debug/